OpenDSA/OpenDSA/RST/en/Glossary.rst

       describing the :term:`upper bound` for an :term:`algorithm` or :term:`problem`.

+   binary insert sort
+      A variation on :term:`insertion sort` where the position of the value being inserted is located by binary search, and then put into place.
+In normal usage this is not an improvement on standard insertion sort because of the expense of moving many items in the array.
+But it is directly useful if the cost of comparison is high compared to that of moving an element, or is theoretically useful if we only care to count the cost of comparisons.

    binary search
       A standard :term:`recursive <recursion>` algorithm for finding the :term:`record` with a given :term:`search key` value within